NextPreviousHomeBluffTitling

 I'll try to post an example so you can see what I mean.

-vincent, a month ago
+vincent, 3 months ago

 Ok thanks Vincent for the explanation.
 Not quite so simple as back to basics then?
 Thank you anyway a great example of what can be done.
 Cheers John

-Pioneer, a month ago
+Pioneer, 3 months ago

 Hi Pioneer, I was talking about going back to basics because that was the primary function of BluffTitler (as its name suggests) to create text intros like I did in this show.